9 Steakhouse Chains With The Best Ribeye, According To Reviews

 7. Saltgrass Steak House

 At Saltgrass Steak House, the decor is rugged, like an old-timey ranch, and dishes are stick-to-the-ribs hearty.
 Over 30 years have passed since the chain launched in Houston — which is a long time to fine-tune a delicious steak.
-And Pat's Ribeye, according to reviews, won't steer you wrong.
-You get 12 ounces of Angus beef, doused in heavy seasoning, and chargrilled to one's liking, although a ravenous appetite will find satiation in the 16-ounce version.
-You also receive a soup or salad, plus an additional side dish such as mashed spuds or broccoli.
+In fact, Pat's Ribeye, according to reviews, won't steer you wrong.
+You get 12 ounces of chargrilled Angus beef for $33, or find satiation in the 16-ounce version for $39.
+Alongside your steak, you'll receive a soup or salad, plus an additional side dish such as mashed spuds or broccoli.

-An excellent steak dinner — at a darn-tootin' good price — Saltgrass's ribeyes impress people at a startling rate.
-Comments regularly point to a level of quality above average: ample marbling, succulence in every forkful.
+An excellent steak dinner — at a darn-tootin' good price — Saltgrass's ribeyes impress patrons.
+Online reviews commonly point to quality that's above average with ample marbling, and succulence in every forkful.
 On Facebook, one customer couldn't believe how incredible the steak was.
 "I ordered the Pat's Ribeye with asparagus and sautéed mushrooms, and everything was absolutely on point!
 The steak was juicy and packed with amazing flavor."
+Another happy customer agreed, saying, "Can't go wrong with a Pat's Ribeye."

 8. Ruth's Chris Steak House

 Of course, internet critiques report nothing short of excellence with the marbled favorite.
 The cut smacks of craftsmanship according to reviews, and fans credit the mouthwatering texture.
-Folks, by and large, encounter the steaks grilled to their exact demands.
 "The Ribeye steak (medium well) was equally impressive, featuring a beautifully seared crust with a juicy, tender interior," a fan wrote on Facebook.

 9. Fleming's Prime Steakhouse and Wine Bar